efigueira/udacity-mlops-course4-fastapi-project/README.md

    - Using GitHub Actions.

 6. **Continuous Deployment**:
-    - Deploying the FastAPI application to Heroku.
+    - Deploying the FastAPI application to Render.

 ## Project Repository